TEMPLE: Incentivizing Temporal Understanding of Video Large Language Models via Progressive Pre-SFT Alignment: Experiment

 \subsection{Setting}

-We conduct our main experiments using the Qwen2-VL model family~\cite{Qwen2VL}, focusing on two model scales: 2B and 7B parameters, due to its strong performance in open-source video LLMs.
-During data construction, the videos are sourced from a subset of the LLaVA-Video-178K dataset~\cite{llava-video-sft}, i.e., Youtube videos within the duration of 1-3 minutes.
-After each step of our data pipeline, the number of remaining videos is shown in \Cref{tab:stats}.
-To systematically analyze the impact of perturbation difficulty, we introduce four levels of difficulty, with the value of $r$ as 2, 4, 8, and 16.
-The final data contains 6,385 training samples for each difficulty level, resulting in a total of 25,540 examples.
+We conduct our main experiments using the Qwen2-VL model family~\cite{Qwen2VL}, focusing on two model scales: 2B and 7B parameters, due to its strong performance in open-source Video LLMs.
+We also provide additional evaluation results on Qwen2.5-VL-7B and MiMo-VL-7B in the Appendix.

+\paragraph{Data Generation.} The videos used for preference data generation are sourced from a subset of the open-domain LLaVA-Video-178K dataset~\cite{llava-video-sft}, i.e., Youtube videos within the duration of 1-3 minutes.
+After our data pipeline, the final data contains 6,385 preference pairs for each difficulty level, resulting in a total of 25,540 training samples.

-For DPO training, we adopt a four-stage progressive difficulty schedule, where the model is trained sequentially on increasingly challenging data.
+\paragraph{Training Details. } For DPO training, we adopt a four-stage progressive difficulty schedule, where the model is trained sequentially on increasingly challenging data.
 Beginning with the easiest perturbation setting ($r = 16$), the model gradually adapts to more complex data at $r = 8$, $r = 4$, and finally $r = 2$.
-At each stage, only the data corresponding to that specific difficulty is used.
-To ensure efficient training, we apply LoRA~\cite{hu2021lora} with rank 32, $\alpha = 64$, a batch size of 16, and a learning rate of 5e-6, while keeping the ViT module frozen.
-Each training stage lasts for approximately one hour on 8 NVIDIA H800 GPUs, accumulating to a total of four hours for the entire DPO process.

 For SFT, we use a dataset of 60,000 samples randomly drawn from LLaVA-Video-178K~\citep{llava-video-sft}.
-Unlike in DPO, the ViT module is unfrozen to allow for additional adaptation.
-The SFT phase follows a similar training setup with LoRA rank set to 32, $\alpha$ set to 32, a batch size of 16, and a higher learning rate of 1e-4.
-The entire fine-tuning process takes approximately three hours on the same hardware setup.

-Both DPO and SFT follow the original Qwen2-VL preprocessing pipeline, where videos are sampled at 2 FPS.
-While extracted keyframes are used for data construction, they are not used during training.
-To accommodate memory constraints, we limit the number of pixels per frame to 90,000, the maximum number of frames per video to 100, and the total sequence length to 8,192.
+To ensure efficient training, we apply LoRA~\cite{hu2021lora} in both DPO and SFT stages.
+Detailed hyperparameters can be found in the Appendix.

-\paragraph{Evaluation Datasets} For evaluation, we assess models trained with and without DPO on three widely used benchmarks.
-VideoMME~\cite{videomme} serves as a comprehensive benchmark for general video-language understanding, MLVU~\cite{MLVU} focuses on long-video comprehension, and Vinoground~\cite{vinoground} specifically evaluates fine-grained temporal reasoning.
-To ensure high-quality video processing during inference, we increase the maximum pixels per frame to 250,000 and limit the number of frames per video to 64.
+\paragraph{Evaluation Datasets} For evaluation, we assess models trained with and without DPO on four widely used benchmarks.
+VideoMME~\cite{videomme} serves as a comprehensive benchmark for general video understanding; MLVU~\cite{MLVU} focuses on long-video comprehension; Vinoground~\cite{vinoground} and TempCompass~\cite{tempcompass} specifically evaluate fine-grained temporal reasoning.
+For all tasks, we use a maximum pixel per frame of 250,000 and limit the number of frames to 64.